Beyond the Prompt: An Empirical Study of Cursor Rules: Discussion and Implications

-\mysec{Context-Aware Rule Generation} We observed that the types of rules that are most effective can vary by programming language or application domain.
-For example, statically typed languages like C\# tend to require more project-specific context, while frontend languages like JavaScript/TypeScript benefit from more examples.
-However, developers are currently adopting existing rule templates (28.7\% of all lines) or using LLMs to help generate their cursor rules, as observed in at least one repository among the 30 we initially coded.
+\mysec{Context-Aware Rule Generation} We observed that the types of rules that developers think are most effective can vary by programming language or application domain.
+For example, cursor rules for statically typed languages like C\# tend to have more project-specific context, while rules for frontend languages like JavaScript/TypeScript had more examples.
+However, developers are currently adopting existing rule templates (28.7\% of all lines) or using LLMs to help generate their cursor rules.
 Cursor also officially provides a command to help developers generate initial cursor rules using LLMs.
 Without proper context awareness, these generated rules may not be optimal for the specific characteristics of each project.
 This indicates significant potential for future tools to generate more \textit{context-aware} rules, tailored to the specific characteristics of each project, rather than relying on generic templates.
 This could further increase the efficiency of the entire development process.
 Further research on automatically identifying necessary domain- or language-specific context is needed to inform the design of such tools.
 Future work can also focus on building better cursor rule generation or context assessment tools to help developers create and evaluate the comprehensiveness of their provided context.
-Additionally, computer use agents could further support agentic systems by automatically generating context rules based on project structure and existing documentation.